unlock-protocol/unlock/unlock-protocol-com/blog/cerfification-launch.md

 ### Price and quantity

-By default, your certification can't be purchased.
-By default, it can only be granted (”airdropped”) to a recipient.
+By default, your certification can't be purchased: it can only be granted (”airdropped”) to a recipient.
 (We’ll explore how to perform the airdrop later in this article.)

 ![price-quantity-min.png](/images/blog/certifications/price-quantity-min.png)